James Gibbons (footballer): Bristol Rovers

+Cambridge United

+On 30 January 2024, Gibbons joined fellow League One club Cambridge United on loan for the remainder of the 2023–24 season, saying that Neil Harris is "a gaffer that I want to play for and work for".
+He was named in the League One team of the week for his performance in a 4–0 win at Carlisle United on 17 February.
+He played at right-back, left-back, left-wing back and centre-half during his time at Cambridge.
+He signed a two-year contract with the club on 25 June.

+Gibbons picked up a knee injury in a match against Peterborough United in November and was ruled out of action for three months.
+He returned to action in the new year, though was sent off on 1 March for a foul on Crawley Town's Charlie Barker.
+He featured 30 times in the 2024–25 campaign, which ended in relegation into League Two.

 Style of play

 Gibbons is a right-back, though can also fill in at left-back, and has been described as a "little terrier" by former manager Rob Page.
-Port Vale youth coach Mick Ede compared his style to that of Mike Pejic, saying that "he plays with a lot of intensity and physicality".
+Port Vale youth team coach Mick Ede compared his style to that of Mike Pejic, saying that "he plays with a lot of intensity and physicality".
 His physicality has led to a poor disciplinary record and therefore suspensions, though Gibbons commented that "you are not going to win every tackle so it is going to happen".
 He is also adept at going forward and delivering crosses.